Food safety regulation

 - Read more about the Food Safety Standards and Food Standards Code

-- Read Safe Food Australia a guide that explains the Food Safety Standards with requires important practices to minimise food safety risks.
+- Read Safe Food Australia a guide that explains the Food Safety Standards which requires important practices to minimise food safety risks.

 Is it a food or a medicine?

 Generally a product that is swallowed will be either a food or a form of therapeutic good (a medicine).
 Often, claims made about a product or the appearance of the product may suggest that it is a therapeutic good.
 However, the fact that health claims are made about a product does not automatically make it a therapeutic good.
 Nor does the fact that the product comes in capsules or powders, or is labelled as a 'dietary supplement'.